pointw-dev/sendgrid-pit/scripts/tui/README.md

 Notes
 - Payloads are SendGrid‑compatible (`/v3/mail/send`).
 - Attachments are supported via file paths (comma‑separated or repeated).
-- `subject` is allowed in template mode (ignored if the template defines its own subject).
+- In Dynamic Template mode, the CLI does not prompt for `subject`.
+If you provide `--subject`, it is sent and used only when the template does not define its own subject.